Archmonger/Conreq/source/docs/organizr.md

 1. Set your `X_FRAME_OPTIONS` variable to false.

-If using Unraid/Docker, add this as a Docker Variable.
-If you are self hosting Conreq on your own operating system, consider searching searching "How to set environment variables in _...
-Windows 10_"
+    _If using Unraid/Docker, set this using a Docker Variable._

+    _If you are using your own operating system, consider searching "How to set environment variables in ...
+[Windows 10]"_

 2. Go to `Server Settings` within Conreq and enable `Organizr User Authentication`

-3. Set up a Nginx reverse proxy. _If you need help with this, join the [Organizr Discord](https://discord.com/invite/TrNtY7N)._ After setting one up, in your Conreq block you'll need to add the following:
+3. Set up a Nginx reverse proxy.

+    _If you need help with this, join the [Organizr Discord](https://discord.com/invite/TrNtY7N)._

+4. In your Conreq block, add the following...

     ```nginx
     # Sets Conreq to be accessible by all Organizr users.
 Google "Organizr ServerAuth" for more details.